vghpe/vghpe.github.io/content/posts/KojimaDiaryArticle.md

 ---
-title: "A study of Hideo Kojima's Dev Diary"
+title: A study of Hideo Kojima's Dev Diary
 date: 2024-11-04
-description: "An exploration of Hideo Kojima's development diary during the creation of Metal Gear Solid 2."
+draft: false
 tags: ["Design", "Research", "game-dev"]
 image: "images/features/img_article_kojima-diary-closed.png"
 ---

 Hideo Kojima's development diary for *Metal Gear Solid 2: Sons of Liberty* was penned between 1998 and 2001 and published in the book *METAL GEAR SOLID 2 THE MAKING* in 2002.
 It was never officially translated into English; however, after I discovered the original scans online, I dedicated an unhealthy amount of time to resource and puzzle together a verified good translation.
 [More on that here](https://vghpe.github.io/blog/posts/ai-translation/)